Article March 30, 2026

 Red blocks show hard letters you have to stop and punch (like T, K, P).
 Green blocks show smooth letters that you can slide through (like L, M, N, S).
 Having a lot of red letters makes it impossible to rap fast.

-A BAD BAR (TOO MANY SPEED BUMPS)10 SYLLABLES
+A BAD BAR (TOO MANY SPEED BUMPS)6 HARD HITS

 KEPT